HypoMarkup/PeerPapers/docs/websockets.md

 This component waits for a `uuid assignment` message.
 If it's uuid has not been set yet, it sets it to the uuid in the message, otherwise it throws an error.

 > [!IMPORTANT]
 > Notice how we wrapped the handler function in a useCallback and placed all the stateful variables (just `uuid`) we used in the dependency array. **This is not necessary but highly recommended**. useCallback memoizes (caches) the function instead of generating a new function on each render.
 It only generates a new function when the value of one of the stateful variables in the dependency array changes.
-If you omit stateful variables which you used, a stale (old value) of the variable will be used which can lead to bugs
+If you omit stateful variables which you used, a stale (old value) of the variable will be used which can lead to bugs.
+It is also recommended to place and stateful setters in the dependency array however since they're stable this rarely matters.

 ### How to send websocket messages from my component